-Moist, peanut buttery, and studded with chocolate chunks, you’d never guess these decadent peanut butter bars are a vegan one-bowl recipe!
+Moist, peanut buttery, and studded with chocolate chunks, these decadent peanut butter bars are a vegan one-bowl recipe.

 Vegan Peanut Butter Bars

-I wasn’t a fan of peanut butter desserts or candy (that includes Reese’s.
-Can you believe it??!) until relatively recently.
+Until recently, I wasn’t a fan of peanut butter desserts or candy.

 My Easy Vegan Peanut Butter Bars are my absolute favorite peanut butter dessert.
-There are some desserts that my family craves often enough—and devours rapidly enough—for me to know I’d better have the ingredients on hand at all times.
-There’s just never a lot of time between cravings…!
+There are some desserts that my family craves often enough—and devours rapidly enough—for it to be necessary for me to have the recipe ingredients on hand at all times.

-These vegan peanut butter bars are one of those desserts.
+These peanut butter bars are one of those desserts.

 Moist, peanut buttery, and studded with chocolate chunks, you’d never guess these decadent peanut butter bars are a vegan one-bowl recipe.

-And since they’re vegan, with no eggs or butter, it’s super easy to have the ingredients for these bars always stocked in the pantry.
+And since they’re vegan, with no eggs or butter, it’s incredibly easy to have the ingredients for these bars always well-stocked in the pantry.

 Easy Vegan Peanut Butter Bars